csbg/Hands-on-Biomedical-Data/day2.md

 * Then make another model matrix, store it in your variable, and make another heatmap to see if it works correctly now.

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.3:`
 Provide the heatmap of your final model matrix.
+Which coefficient from the model matrix compares which groups?

 ### Normalize data
 After defining the design matrix, we can use limma voom to normalize the data (by library size and log normalize).